 It definitely is okay to squat and deadlift in the same workout, as there is no hazard in incorporating both exercises on the same day; however, deadlifts and squats are both extremely taxing exercises so it depends on what someone is looking to achieve and should be done with caution to avoid injury.
 As they both take a toll on the body, someone must consider whether they are looking to improve their capacity in each workout, then no.

-Those looking to increase performance and stamina can squat and deadlift same day.
+Those looking to increase performance and stamina can deadlift and squat same day.
 However, those looking to increase hypertrophy are better off not training on the same day.
 Conjoining the same exercises on the same day presents some other inherent risks—injury or overtraining, which can compromise both exercises and spill over into the overall training regimen.
 So the question remains if you should squat and deadlift on the same day.

-Should You Squat and Deadlift Same Day?
+Should You Squat & Deadlift Same Day?

 Whether you should deadlift and squat will always depend on what you want to achieve, as mentioned before.
 The squat is the king of exercises, and for good reason—squats are part of an individual’s daily life, from sitting to lifting objects off the ground.1